SimonTC/obsidian-note-autocreation/README.md

 Any symbol can be used to trigger the selection of a template to insert.
 By default, the trigger symbol is `$`.
 This symbol can be configured by changing the value in `Trigger for template execution`.
 This setting is only shown when Templater is installed and enabled.

+### Relative top folders
+To add a new relative top folder click the "+"-button.
+This will add a new input box where you can write the relative top folder.
+Click the search icon if you want to get suggestions for folders.

 ## Compatibility
 This plugin should work on all operating systems supported by Obsidian, but has not been tested everywhere.
 See the table below for tested systems: